-The first pharmacy students from California Health Sciences University will be graduating in May.
+The first pharmacy students from California Health Sciences University graduated last year.
 Image contributed by CHSU

 To address a lack of physicians in Fresno and the rest of the Central Valley, California Health Sciences University in Clovis has taken up the mission of training, recruiting and retaining doctors and other health professionals in the area.

 Founded in 2012, CHSU admitted its first class of students in 2014 at the College of Pharmacy.
 Now, that inaugural class is set to graduate this May and in the same month, officials plan to break ground on the next venture —the College of Osteopathic Medicine.
 Florence Dunn, the president of CHSU, said that the goal is to establish ten health sciences colleges to grow local doctors.

 “The key is there’s still huge needs here and in some cases, the Valley pays higher than the Bay Area as a matter of supply and demand,” Dunn said.
 “So our goal is really not only concentrated in Fresno and Clovis — this is also all the outlying cities.”

 According to the American Osteopathic Association, osteopathic doctors practice in every medical specialty like any other physician, but also are trained to teach patients to prevent illness by maintaining a healthy lifestyle, look at the whole person to reach a diagnosis without focusing on just symptoms, have special training in the nervous and musculoskeletal system, and take a hands-on approach to diagnosing, treating and preventing illness and injury.

 Wendy Duncan, the senior vice president for academic affairs and provost at CHSU, said that the school’s decision to open an osteopathic school ties in with the needs of the Valley — namely the shortage of primary care physicians.